 This tougher cordage doesn’t wear as bad or as fast, giving you way better performance for only a tiny amount of weight increase.

-There are plenty of ways to supplement your stakes with natural anchors when in the sand.
+Plenty of ways to supplement your stakes with natural anchors when in the sand exist.
 Here are a few methods you can use:

 Rocks & Rock Stacking

 The simplest way is to find good-sized rocks, and instead of using stakes, use heavy rocks to perform the same task, sometimes a stake with a rock on top to provide added stability.